Luckick/EAGCN/README.md

 Install pytorch and torchvision.

-## EAGCN model
+## Train EAGCN model

 ### Dataset

 Four benchmark datasets ([Tox21, HIV, Freesolv and Lipophilicity](http://moleculenet.ai/datasets-1)) are utilized in this study to evaluate the predictive performance of built graph convolutional networks.
 They are all downloaded from the [MoleculeNet](http://moleculenet.ai/) that hold various benchmark datasets for molecular machine learning.

 ### Train the model
+Open the folder "eagcn_pytorch".

-When you train the model, you can tune the parameters in "options" folder.
+When you train the model for classification tasks, you can use:

     python train.py

-### Test the model
+When you train the model for regression tasks, you can use:

     python test.py

 ## Model Structure

-### Attention Layer:
+### Edge Attention Layer
-Element Attention Machanism:
+The process to build the weighted adjacency tensor is:
 ![Element Attention Machanism](./Chart/layers.png)

-Graph Convolution:
+Edge attention convolution is:
 ![Graph Convolution](./Chart/axw.png)

-## Experiment Result
+## Experiment Results
 Classification Performance on Tox21 Dataset
 ![Tox21 Classification AUC](./Chart/Tox21_12tasks.png)